 Can You Transplant an Almond?

-Almond trees are related to plums and peaches and, in fact, the growth habit of an almond is similar to that of a peach.
+Almond trees are related to plums and peaches, and, in fact, the growth habit of an almond is similar to that of a peach.
 Almonds thrive in areas of hot summers and cool winters.
-Trees are usually sold when they are 1-3 years of age for the simple reason that they are easier to handle at that size, but sometimes transplanting a more mature almond might be in order.
+Trees are usually sold when they are one to three years of age for the simple reason that they are easier to handle at that size, but sometimes transplanting a more mature almond might be in order.